 There is also evidence TMS may help in recovery from stroke.
 Research and studies on the impact of TMS are continuing, and we at Mindful Health Solutions are excited to be at the forefront of it.

 TMS delivers localized electromagnetic pulses to the prefrontal cortex, which is the area of your brain that regulates mood.
 These electromagnetic pulses stimulate neurons, which release neurotransmitters and hormones such as serotonin and dopamine.
-Many experts believe that depression and other mental health conditions are linked to an imbalance of these neurotransmitters.
-TMS works to restore that balance and can provide a more lasting impact on relieving depression symptoms than other treatments, such as antidepressants.
+These neurotransmitters work to relieve symptoms of depression.
+Once these neurons are stimulated by TMS, they continue to release these neurotransmitters for a longer period of time compared to other treatments like antidepressants.

 During a TMS treatment, the patient sits in a comfortable chair while the TMS coil is properly set in place on their head.
 (While this may sound intimidating, it really isn’t!)
 After the headpiece is in place, electromagnetic pulses are sent to the prefrontal cortex, which is the area of the brain responsible for mood.

 While the pulses are being sent to the brain, patients can watch TV, listen to music, or talk with our staff.
 If they want and are comfortable, they can also have a friend or family member in the room with them during their TMS treatment session.